justiceadamsUNI/Klein-Compiler/README.md

 **TEST:** A directory containing all files for testing our code.
 This includes unit test and arbitrary (invalid) .kln files for further testing.

-**PROGRAMS:** A collection of valid .kln programs we have written while building this compiler.
+**PROGRAMS:** A collection of valid .kln programs we have written while building this compiler (Also includes programs that are not ours).

 **DOCS:** A collection of documents we've used while building this compiler.
 Includes language grammer as well as any design docs.